djbclark/OSCAR-code-sleep-apnea/installers/windows/Docs/Readme.txt

   Unicode version may be ok but I have not tested it.
 The deployment batch file assumes that Inno Setup is installed into its default location: C:\Program Files (x86)\Inno Setup 5.
 If you put it somewhere else, you will have to change the batch file.
 Do I need to install the InnoSetup Preprocessor???
-# Gawk for Windows from http://gnuwin32.sourceforge.net/packages/gawk.htm.
-Download and install "Complete
-  package, except sources".
-The deployment batch file assumes that gawk.exe is in your PATH (so put it somewhere in your PATH).
 # GIT for windows, from https://gitforwindows.org/.
-Again, you want git to be in your PATH.
+Again, you want git but not the mingw-tools to be in your PATH.
 # QT Open Source edition from https://www.qt.io/download.
 I use version 5.12.2.
 More recent versions may
   also work but I have not tested any. qt-unified-3.0.6???